-Soft Key Description \(\sigma\) VOLUME UP - press this soft key to increase the volume of the stereo.
-Image: Control of the VOLUME DOWN - press this soft key to decrease the volume of the stereo.
-Speed control SPEED CONTROL - selecting SPEED CONTROL from the Home Display screen engages the cruise control. △ speed SPEED UP - increase the target speed. speed SPEED DOWN - decrease the target speed. change view CHANGE VIEW - changes the view in the middle panel of the display while staying on the home page.
+Soft Key Description 口" VOLUME UP - press this soft key to increase the volume of the stereo.
+D, VOLUME DOWN - press this soft key to decrease the volume of the stereo.
+SPEED CONTROL - selecting SPEED CONTROL from the Home Display screen engages the cruise control.
+Speed SPEED UP - increase the target speed. speed SPEED DOWN - decrease the target speed. change view CHANGE VIEW - changes the view in the middle panel of the display while staying on the home page.
 Press this soft key to toggle between available views.
-(See complete description on following page.) users USERS - allows the selection of a user profile to display via the soft keys.
+(See complete description on following page.) / users USERS - allows the selection of a user profile to display via the soft keys.